snarky1980/email-assistant-v7/FEATURES_MAP.md

 # Feature & Capability Map (User-Centric Guide)

-A concise, skimmable master list of everything the Email Writing Assistant ("Lumen") offers today—plus what’s coming next.
+A concise, skimmable master list of everything the Email Writing Assistant offers today—plus what’s coming next.
 Use this as a map for discovery, onboarding, training, or quick reference.
 Nearly every bullet is intentionally action-oriented or outcome-focused.

 ---
 ## Table of Contents